amandaguglieri/hackinglife/docs/uac-user-account-control.md

 To match the Build with the version see: [https://en.wikipedia.org/wiki/Windows_10_version_history](https://en.wikipedia.org/wiki/Windows_10_version_history)

-The [UACME](uacme.md) project maintains a list of UAC bypasses, including information on the affected Windows build number, the technique used, and if Microsoft has issued a security update to fix it.
+The UACME project (see below) maintains a list of UAC bypasses, including information on the affected Windows build number, the technique used, and if Microsoft has issued a security update to fix it.

 ## SystemPropertiesAdvanced.exe DLL Hijacking UAC Bypass